MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

     - Protocols or ports: Select UDP, and then enter port 7777 into the field provided.

 :::note
-UDP and port 7777 is default settings for socket, if you are using a different socket you will need to find out what settings that uses.
+UDP and port 7777 are the default settings for the socket, if you are using a different socket you will need to find out what settings that uses.
 :::

 ![Create network rule](/img/guides/development-servers/google-cloud/07-create-network-rule.jpg)

-4) Press **Create** to confirm setting and create the rule.
+4) Press **Create** to confirm the setting and create the rule.

 ## Connect to your new instance